 • Doesn’t supply enough moisture to keep your cat healthy

-What Do Customers Think Of Triumph Cat Food?
+What Do Customers Think of Triumph Cat Food?

 Triumph is largely regarded as a healthy alternative to other economy brands.
 Most customers seem to respect the foods’ ingredient quality and nutritional merits, but cats aren’t in such certain agreement.
 A healthy number of buyers say their cats refused to eat Triumph foods.